1993–94 New Jersey Devils season

 The 1993–94 New Jersey Devils season was the 20th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 12th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
 For the fourth consecutive season, the Devils qualified for the playoffs.
-In the playoffs, the Devils made it all the way to the Eastern Conference Final where they came within a game of advancing to the 1994 Stanley Cup Finals.
+In the playoffs, the Devils made it all the way to the Eastern Conference Final where they came within a game of advancing to the 1994 Stanley Cup Final.
 Goaltender Martin Brodeur won the Calder Memorial Trophy as the NHL's top rookie and new coach Jacques Lemaire won the Jack Adams Award as the NHL's top coach.

 Regular season

 The New Jersey Devils opened the 1993–94 season with 7 consecutive wins.
 They finished second in scoring and in goaltending.
 They also set team records in wins (47) and points (106).
 Captain Scott Stevens led the league in +/- with +53.

 During the regular season, the Devils allowed the fewest even-strength goals (141) and had the fewest power-play opportunities (333).